sirlan-ff00ff/arcticfox-theme/readme.md

 this theme is:
 - buggy in some places
 - janky in private windows or windows with the sidebar hidden by default
-- only comfirmed to work on firefox 119 on linux, and on Windows 10 (with tweaks)
+- only comfirmed to work on firefox 120 on linux, and on Windows 10 (with tweaks)
     - tested on some forks, and ESR or anything based on it (waterfox, floorp) does not work
-    - the firefox version must fully support the `:has()` css selector
+    - the firefox version must fully support the `:has()` selector and css nesting
 - best used with sidebery but I guess can be used with Tree Style Tab, didn't test tho
 - not guaranteed to be 100% working out of the box, you might need to tweak it some
-- probably doesn't work with mac window buttons idk
+- probably doesn't work on macOS

 (for some more info and warnings see the comments in `chrome/userChrome.css`)